 Our second privet tip after iPhone.

-Waterproof phones - the best off from category
+3. Waterproof smartphones - the best off from category

-Travellers are always in need of a waterproof phone as they have to travel places and sometimes have to work underwater too.
-Below are some extraordinary water resistant phones that are best for traveling purposes: Samsung Galaxy 8 and 8 Plus, Sony Xperia XZ premium, LG G6, Galaxy S7 Edge and S7.
+Travellers are always in need of a waterproof smartphone as they have to travel places and sometimes have to work underwater too.
+Below are some extraordinary water resistant smartphones that are best for traveling purposes: Samsung Galaxy 8 and 8 Plus, Sony Xperia XZ premium, LG G6, Galaxy S7 Edge and S7.

 - The Galaxy S8 is an evolution of the prior year's model, with upgraded hardware, design refinements, and the restoration of features removed from the Galaxy S6, such as IP certification for water and dust resistance, as well as expandable storage.